The way my story started out is probably very similar to your current one, but it has a happy ending, and yours can too.

 Just eight weeks later, John was still smashing himself at the gym but had now added smashed avocado to his day instead of toast or pasta.
 He has lost 9.2 kg and was feeling great.
 Even better was that his constant hunger had disappeared, although he was only eating a maximum of three meals a day.

 He had challenged the advice he had received from the fitness industry and had forged his own way forward to better health and performance.
 That sounds like a happy ending to me!

-If you want to optimise your health too (mental, physical and emotional) consider taking the below steps:
+If you want to optimize your health too (mental, physical, and emotional), consider taking the below steps:

 Andre Obradovic is an ICF Leadership PPC Level Coach, A Primal Health Coach, a Certified Low Carb Healthy Fat Coach, & a Certified Personal Trainer.
 Andre is also a Founding member of the Dr. Phil Maffetone MAF certified Coach.
 He is an Ambassador for the Noakes Foundation, and a regular subject matter expert lecturer for the Nutrition Network (a part of the Noakes Foundation) Andre has completed 16 x 70.3 Ironmans and in 2017 he competed in the 70.3 Ironman World Championships.
 He has completed 18 Marathons and over 30 Half Marathons.
 Andre currently focuses his athletic competition on Track and Field with the occasional Marathon.

 Such good information and the exact way I lost close to 50 lbs.
 I'd love to talk with to about losing these last 10-15lbs to help in my goal of qualifying for 70.3 WC in Chattanooga in 2017.